turicfr/CPPS-PCL/README.md

 **Warning:** High ban risk - Do not use with your own main penguin.

-**Note:** This PCL does NOT work for Club Penguin Rewritten on purpose, and any request to change it will not be accepted.

 This PCL contains an API, alongside two CLI interactive modes:

 ### 1. Single-Login